farukkkaradeniz/spring-boot-elk-via-docker/README.md

 <h3>Overview</h3>

-In this project we are getting spring boot integration with logstash and ELK stack over log4j2.
+In this project we are getting spring boot integration with logstash and ELK Stack via log4j2.

 #